Ethan Conlon, who is representing UK stonemasonry at WorldSkills in Kazan, Russia, 22-27 August.

 Ethan Conlon from Burford, Oxfordshire, is this year’s stonemasonry entrant for Team UK in WorldSkills, taking place in Kazan, Russia, 22-27 August, writes Marc Pate, WorldSkills UK Expert in Architectural Stonemasonry.

 WorldSkills, sometimes known as the Skill Olympics, is an international competition for technical and vocational subject trainees held every two years in different countries.
 This year it goes to Russia.
 The UK has produced a fair number of Gold Medal winners in stonemasonry since the competition was launched in 1950.

 The competition sits alongside WorldSkills’ mission to raise the profile and recognition of vocational skills to highlight the contribution such skills make to economic growth and personal success for those who choose this route.

 Competitions in more than 50 skills take part, from stonemasons and bricklayers to beauty therapists and mechatronics.

 Earning a place in the team is not easy.
 The journey involves lots hard work and dedication.
 Ethan’s journey began when he left Burford School in 2016 with a handfull of GCSEs.
-Not finding satisfaction in academic life, he looked around for something else and started an apprenticeship with APS Masonry in Oxford.
+Not finding satisfaction in academic life, he looked around for something else and started an apprenticeship with APS Masonry in Oxford, where he still works.